mark-likhtar/OpenWeatherReactWidget/README.md

-weather-widget-react is a module for obtaining weather information.
+weather-widget-react is a module to display weather information.

 ---